- American Physical Society Sites

 There shall be four statutory committees of the FIP, plus any other deemed necessary for the operation of the FIP in the judgment of the Executive Committee.
 The statutory committees shall be as follows:

-1. The Nominating Committee: The Nominating Committee shall be chaired by the FIP Past Chair and in addition shall include members of the FIP appointed by the FIP Chair to staggered two-year terms, and one member appointed to a one-year term by the APS Council.
-The FIP Chair shall ascertain through the Executive Officer the identity of this member.
-The Nominating Committee shall prepare a slate of candidates for the positions of Vice-Chair, Secretary/Treasurer, FIP Councillor and Members-at-Large, in accordance with Article VII of these Bylaws.
-The Nominating Committee shall also advise the Chair on suitable candidates for Society offices and committees, including the Wheatley Award Selection Committee, the Committee on International Scientific Affairs, and the Committee on the International Freedom of Scientists.
+The Nominating Committee.
+The Nominating Committee shall be chaired by the FIP Past Chair and in addition shall include members of the FIP appointed by the FIP Chair to staggered two-year terms, and one member appointed to a one-year term by the Society Chief Executive Officer.
+The FIP Chair shall ascertain through the Society Chief Executive Offer the identity of this member.
+The Nominating Committee shall prepare a slate of candidates for the positions of Vice Chair, Secretary/Treasurer, FIP Councilor, and Members-at-Large, in accordance with Article VII of these Bylaws.
+The Nominating Committee shall also advise the Chair on suitable candidates for Society offices and committees, including the Wheatley Award Selection Committee, the Committee on International Scientific Affairs, and the Committee on International Freedom of Scientists.

-2. The Program Committee: The Program Committee shall consist of the Chair, the Chair-Elect, the Vice Chair and the Secretary/Treasurer, and other FIP members appointed as necessary by the FIP Chair.
-The Program Committee shall be chaired by the Chair-Elect, and shall be responsible for arranging invited and contributed papers and organizing symposia within the area of interest of FIP at APS General Meetings.
+The Program Committee.
+The Program Committee shall consist of the Chair, the Chair-Elect, the Vice Chair, the Secretary/Treasurer, and other FIP members appointed as necessary by the FIP Chair.
+The Program Committee shall be chaired by the Chair-Elect and shall be responsible for arranging invited and contributed papers and organizing symposia within the area of interest of FIP at APS General Meetings.

-3. The Fellowship Committee: The Fellowship Committee shall consist of the Chair- of the FIP and the Members-at-Large of the Executive Committee, and shall be chaired by the Chair- of the FIP.
-The Fellowship Committee shall be responsible for reviewing the qualifications of candidates for fellowship and reporting its recommendations to the FIP for submission via the Executive Officer to the Fellowship Committee of the Society.
+The Fellowship Committee.
+The Fellowship Committee shall consist of the Chair of the FIP and the Members-at-Large of the Executive Committee and shall be chaired by the Chair of the FIP.
+The Fellowship Committee shall be responsible for reviewing the qualifications of candidates for fellowship and reporting its recommendations to the FIP for submission via the Society Honors Program to the Fellowship Committee of the Society.

-4. The Newsletter Committee: The Executive Committee shall elect an Editor for the Newsletter to a renewable term of three years.
+The Newsletter Committee.
+The Executive Committee shall elect an Editor for the Newsletter to a renewable term of three years.
 The Editor may recruit Newsletter Committee members as required from among FIP members.
-The Newsletter Committee shall be responsible for collecting and reporting on issues and events in the interests of FIP members, and producing two issues of the Newsletter each year; one of which shall be sent to FIP members and shall include election and balloting information, and the other of which, if the Secretary/Treasurer so approves, shall go to the entire APS membership.
+The Newsletter Committee shall be responsible for collecting and reporting on issues and events in the interests of FIP members and producing two issues of the Newsletter each year.
+Both issues shall be made available on the FIP website.

-5. Ad Hoc Committees: The Chair may appoint other ad hoc committees, which shall serve only during his or her term as Chair.
+Ad Hoc Committees.
+The Chair may appoint other ad hoc committees, which shall serve only during his or her term as Chair.
 The terms of committee members appointed or recommended by an incoming Chair shall commence at the beginning of the year in which he or she assumes office.

-Proposals for amendments to these bylaws may be made by the Council, by the FIP Executive Committee, or by petition to the Chair signed by no less than ten percent of the members of the FIP.
-If a proposed amendment originates within the FIP, it must be approved by Council before further action can be taken.
-Following Council approval, the Secretary/Treasurer shall distribute copies of the proposed amendment to all members of the FIP not less than four weeks before the Annual Meeting, and opportunity for discussion shall be given during the Annual Meeting.
-The Secretary/Treasurer shall incorporate a vote on the proposed Amendment in the next unit election.
-The adoption of an amendment shall require the affirmative vote of no less than two thirds of the members voting and shall become effective as soon as the official count of the ballots is completed.
+Proposals for amendments to these bylaws may be made by the Council, by the Society Governance Committee, by the FIP Executive Committee, or by petition to the Chair signed by no less than ten percent of the members of the FIP.
+However an amendment is initiated, it must be reviewed by the Society Governance Committee and approved by Council before further action can be taken.
+Following Council approval, the Secretary/Treasurer shall distribute copies of the proposed amendment to all members of the FIP not less than four weeks before the regularly scheduled FIP election.
+The Secretary/Treasurer shall incorporate a vote on the proposed amendment in the next regularly scheduled unit election.
+The adoption of an amendment shall require the affirmative vote of no less than two-thirds of the members voting and shall become effective as soon as the official count of the ballots is completed.